julien-boudry/Condorcet/README.md

 ## Performance & Coding style considerations

 #### Coding standards:
-The code is close to the respect of PSR-1 (lacks only the naming of methods), and freely influenced by PSR-2 when it is not unnecessarily authoritarian.
+The code is very close to the respect of PSR-12 (lacks only the naming of methods) when it is not unnecessarily authoritarian or conservative and follows some additional rules.
+Code is checked and fixed with [CS-Fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer) custom rules through [Laravel Pint](https://github.com/laravel/pint).

 #### Performance:
-* Complete and huge use case with all voting methods chained, 6 candidates, 2 seats and one thousand votes (many with implicit ranking).
+* Complete and huge use case with all voting methods chained, 6 candidates, 2 seats, and one thousand votes (many with implicit ranking).
   * _Memory usage: less than 3M_
   * _Execution time (after Jit compiling): less than 160ms_
   * _Execution time (without JIT): less than 250ms_